kali786516/bitcoin/README.md

 ## Introduction

- BitCoin Rest API provides user to see the price movement for last week,month,year and for any custom date and also gives flexibility to see movement of rolling average price between any two custom dates.
+ BitCoin Rest API provides user to achieve following:-
+ * See the price movement for last week,month,year and for any custom date
+ * See movement of rolling average price between any two custom dates.
+ * Suggest the trading decision to be followed.

 ---